Sacramento Valley Conservancy

 LAND PROTECTION & CONSERVATION

-We are working diligently to protect and preserve the farms and ranchland, vernal pools, waterways, and historical resources that make the Sacramento region unique.
-Land conservation takes considerable resources and time.
-Funding conservation helps cover unfunded costs and can be critical to leverage and secure grants.
+We work to protect farms, ranchland, vernal pools, waterways, and historical resources in the Sacramento region.
+Land conservation requires resources and time.
+Funding helps cover costs and secure grants.

-~ Cosumnes Watershed - key agricultural and riparian land adjacent to Deer Creek and Cosumnes River.
+~ Cosumnes Watershed - agricultural land near Deer Creek and Cosumnes River.

-~ Southeast Sacramento Agriculture Buffer - 10,000-acre corridor connecting Deer Creek Hills to the American River Parkway is essential for wildlife migration in East Sacramento County.
+~ Southeast Sacramento Agriculture Buffer - 10,000-acre corridor connecting Deer Creek Hills to the American River Parkway, vital for wildlife migration.

 LAND MANAGEMENT & PUBLIC ACCESS